CharlesCardot/CrystalStructureManipulation/README.md

 # ImpurityCIFbuilder

-Often times we want to modify crystal structures with impurities (ex: doping).
-This script takes a crystalographic information file (cif) as input, uses it to create a new supercell, changes one of the atoms into an impurity, and then finds the new symmetry reduced cif.
+This script takes a crystalographic information file (cif) as input, uses it to create a new supercell, changes one of the atoms in the new supercell into an impurity, and then finds the new symmetry reduced cif.

 ```
 cif = "NiO_sym.cif"